Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 When my lawyer filed my claim, the insurance company looked at three main areas:

-These are clear and measurable:
+Economic Damages these are clear and measurable,

 Medical bills